-Where To Stay In Thakhek
+Where To Stay In Thakhek On Our Laos Itinerary

 There is a mixture of accommodations available in Thakhek.
 Though honestly, they are a bit pricey for what is on offer.
 We stayed one night at The Mekong Hotel, but I cannot say I would recommend it.
 There were a few other tourists there, but it seemed to have a sort of seedy vibe about it.
 The rooms are relatively cheap starting at $18.00 per night, and mine was massive.
-Problem is the in-room amenities were extremely dated and there were ants crawling around.
+The problem is the in-room amenities were extremely dated and there were ants crawling around.

 Another option, which I have heard is good is the hotel run by the same restaurant I mentioned before called Inthira Thakhek.
 It is a bit pricier starting at $26.00 per night.
 Though they are modern air-conditioned rooms and that price also includes breakfast.